artyom-beilis/skyhopper/README.md

 ## TODO

-1. Fix planets movement calculations
-2. Validate the program on multiple devices
-3. Add user's object list: so user can add any object by RA, DE
+1. Add user's object list: so user can add any object by RA, DE
-4. Develop procedure for phone alignment for equatorial mounts.
+2. Develop procedure for phone alignment for equatorial mounts.
+3. Improve multiple-hops prodecures in manual compass mode

 ## Notes